 The risks listed below follow the sequence of the installation process.
 These risks are those which are commonly present in motorised doors/gates systems.
 According to the various situations, consideration therefore has to be made of any possible additional risks and exclude those which are not applicable.
-The solutions to be adopted are those indicated by the standards mentioned above; in the case of risks not dealt with, the safety integration principles indicated by the Machinery Directive (Annex 1-1.1.2) have to be applied.
+The solutions to be adopted are those indicated by the standards mentioned above; in the case of risks not dealt with, the safety integration principles indicated by the Machinery Directive (Annex 1 - 1.1.2) have to be applied.

-MD ANN.
+MD Ann.
 1 Type of risks Evaluation criteria and solutions to be adopted (Tick the box corresponding to the solution adopted) Mechanical, structural and wear risks.
-1.3.1 1.3.2 [1] Loss of stability and break-up. ☐ Check the solidity of the structure installed (slide guides, architrave, counterweights, balancing springs, etc.) in relation to the weight and the forces generated by the motor.
-Attach the motor stably using adequate materials.
-If available, check the content of the EC declaration of conformity of the manual gate. ☐ If necessary, carry out the structural calculation and attach it to the Technical File. ☐ Check that possible breakage of the systems of suspension and/or balancing does not create hazardous situations, or the presence of anti-falling systems.
-1.5.15 [2] Tripping.
-Check that any thresholds higher than 5 mm are visible, indicated or shaped.
+1.3.1 1.3.2 [1] Loss of stability and break-up. ☐ Check the solidity of the structure installed (jambs, walls, etc.) in relation to the forces generated by the motor.
+Attach the gate stably using adequate materials.
+1.5.15 [2] Tripping. ☐ Carry out, if necessary, the structural calculation and attach it to the Technical File. ☐ Check that any thresholds higher than 5 mm are visible, indicated or shaped.